CSCI-3308-Project/CSCI_3308MeetingLogs/README.md

-This is hte meeting log repo for the project
+This is the meeting log repo for our project.